Molcas/OpenMolcas/doc/source/users.guide/programs/qmstat.rst

     * **DISPersion**
       Input parameters to a dispersion damping expression.
-The parameters are number obtain from a quantum chemical calculation.
+The parameters are numbers obtained from a quantum chemical calculation.
 All lines have the form: :math:`C_{\text{val}}`, :math:`Q_{xx}`, :math:`Q_{yy}`, :math:`Q_{zz}` where :math:`C_{\text{val}}` is the valence charge and :math:`Q_{**}` are diagonal terms in the quadrupole tensor.
 First two lines are for the hydrogen